Sepsis Initiative at UPMC Western Maryland

-(CUMBERLAND, M.D. – 2017) Western Maryland Health System (WMHS) in Cumberland has been able to reduce sepsis mortality for its patients by implementing processes for the early identification of sepsis and adherence to recommended treatment.
+(CUMBERLAND, M.D. – 2017) UPMC Western Maryland in Cumberland has been able to reduce sepsis mortality for its patients by implementing processes for the early identification of sepsis and adherence to recommended treatment.
 Sepsis is a complication caused by the body’s overwhelming and life-threatening response to an infection, which can lead to tissue damage, organ failure, and death.

 The project evolved from expanding protocols in the Emergency Department to a system-wide program to promote a cohesive culture of safety.
 To assist with early identification of sepsis, electronic screening tools were developed for use in the Emergency Department and on the inpatient units.